Sushma Swaraj

 Political career

 Swaraj failed three times (1980, 1984, and 1989) in her bids to win a seat in the Lok Sabha, losing each time to a candidate from the Indian National Congress (Congress Party).
-In 1990, however, she was elected to the Rajya Sabha (upper house of parliament).
-She successfully contested a seat in the Lok Sabha six years later and also briefly was a cabinet minister (Information and Broadcasting) in the 13-day BJP-led government of Atal Bihari Vajpayee (May–June 1996).
-In 1998 she was reelected to the Lok Sabha and was briefly in charge of the same ministry (March–October) before resigning her seat to become the chief minister of Delhi (the first woman to hold that office), a position she held for less than two months (from mid-October to early December).
-After the BJP lost the 1998 Delhi assembly elections, Swaraj decided to return to national-level politics.
+In 1990, however, she was elected to the Rajya Sabha (upper house of the parliament).
+She successfully contested a seat in the Lok Sabha six years later and also briefly was a cabinet minister (information and broadcasting) in the 13-day BJP-led government of Atal Bihari Vajpayee (May–June 1996).

 Following the 2004 parliamentary elections, in which the Congress-led United Progressive Alliance emerged victorious, Swaraj (who had retained her Rajya Sabha seat) threatened to shave her head and don a white sari (a symbol of mourning) if Sonia Gandhi became prime minister.
-(Sonia, for unrelated reasons, chose not to run for the office.)
+(Gandhi, for unrelated reasons, chose not to run for the office.)
 Swaraj was reelected to her third term in the Rajya Sabha two years later and was appointed the deputy leader of the opposition in that chamber.
 She won her third term in the Lok Sabha in the 2009 parliamentary elections, scoring a notable victory margin of 389,000 votes, and in December of that year was appointed leader of the BJP opposition in the house.

 Are you a student?